Sorting by shuffling methods and a queue: Shuffle queues equivalent to deque and stack

 \section{Shuffle queues equivalent to deque and stack}

-As we explained in Section \ref{sec:motivation}, one motivation to consider shuffle queues is that sorting by deque turns out to be equivalent to sorting by the shuffle queue of a very simple shuffling method that can just reverse its content. \begin{definition} The shuffling method $\text{rev}$.
+As we explained in Section \ref{sec:motivation}, one motivation to consider shuffle queues is that sorting by deque turns out to be equivalent to sorting by the shuffle queue of a very simple shuffling method that can just reverse its content. \begin{definition} The shuffling method $\text{rev}$ is defined by the following permutation family.

 \end{definition} For a sequence $w$, the reverse of $w$ will be denoted by $w^{r}$. \begin{definition} The sorting devices $\mathbb{U}$ and $\mathbb{V}$ are \emph{equivalent} if for every $n\geq 1$,

 We denote that by writing $\mathbb{U}\cong \mathbb{V}$. \end{definition}